 We now suppose that $M$ is a compact connected manifold not homeomorphic to $I$.
 Then for all disjoint, proper, non-empty regular open sets $U$ and $V$ satisfying $U\oplus V=U\sqcup V$, the set $M\setminus (U\oplus V)$ is disconnected.
 From Corollary~\ref{cor:basic-form}, we obtain the formula $\phi_{S^1}$ expressing that $M$ and $S^1$ are homeomorphic. \end{proof}

-By Proposition~\ref{prop:dim1} and Corollary~\ref{cor:dim1}, we establish Theorem~\ref{thm:main} for the case when $M$ is one--dimensional. \emph{So from now on, we modify the definitions of $\cM$ and $\cM_{\vol}$, replacing these classes by subclasses where all the manifolds in consideration are of dimension at least two.}
+By Proposition~\ref{prop:dim1} and Corollary~\ref{cor:dim1}, we establish Theorem~\ref{thm:main} for the case when $M$ is one--dimensional. \emph{Henceforth, we modify the definitions of $\cM$ and $\cM_{\vol}$, replacing these classes by subclasses where all the manifolds in consideration are of dimension at least two.}